cservan/METEOR-E/README.md

 Here is an example:

 	java -jar meteor-1.5-DBnary-Embeddings test reference -l fr -m 'exact stem paraphrase embeddings' -emb model.txt -embTh 0.85

+## TreeTagger & TT4J

+We propose to use TreeTagger jointly with this version of METEOR to extract lemmas and POS tags.
+The script called "get_treetagger.bash" will download, extract and install TreeTagger from http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/
+When you use TreeTagger, please cite:

+    Helmut Schmid (1994): Probabilistic Part-of-Speech Tagging Using Decision Trees.
+Proceedings of International Conference on New Methods in Language Processing, Manchester, UK.

 ## References